Outdoors

 KANSAS CITY, MO —

 Tranquil scenes of boats floating lazily on calm waters slowly transition topics of a battered panorama left in the wake of another main typhoon.
-The Rising Sea, the brand new episode of the GPB unique series Georgia Outdoors premiering June 26 at 7 PM, seems to see how climate alternate and rising sea tiers affect the Georgia coast.
+The Rising Sea, the brand new episode of the GPB unique series Georgia Outdoors premiering June 26 at 7 PM, seems to see how climate change and rising sea tiers affect the Georgia coast.
 In addition to following storm education and smooth-up efforts in the aftermath of new hurricanes, host Sharon Collins spoke to Georgians immediately impacted with the aid of weather trade, the ones getting to know the problem and others operating to deal with it.

 Onglobetrotter